-Ask a family member or friend to come with you — sometimes it can be difficult to remember all of the information provided during an appointment.
+- Ask a family member or friend to go to the appointment with you — sometimes it can be difficult to remember all of the information provided during an appointment.

-Make a list of questions to ask your doctor and dietitian to help you make the most of your time together.
+- Make a list of questions to ask your health care provider and dietitian to help you make the most of your time together.

-Some basic questions to ask may include:
+Some questions to ask may include:

-How did my child get PKU?
+- How did my child get PKU?

-How can we manage PKU?
+- How can we manage PKU?

-Are there any medications to treat this disease?
+- Are there any medications to treat this disorder?

-What foods are completely off-limits?
+- What foods are completely off-limits?

-What is the recommended diet?
+- What is the recommended diet?

-Will my child have to stay on this special diet for life?
+- Will my child have to stay on this special diet for life?

-What kind of formula will my child need?
-Can my child have breastmilk?
+- What kind of formula will my child need?
+Can my child have breast milk?

-Are there any other supplements needed?
+- Are there any other supplements needed?

-What happens if my child eats a food that he or she is not supposed to eat?
+- What happens if my child eats a food that he or she is not supposed to eat?

-If I have another child, will he or she have PKU?
+- If I have another child, will that child have PKU?

-Are there brochures or other printed material that I can have?
+- Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor

-Has your child had any symptoms that concern you?
+- Has your child had any symptoms that concern you?

-Do you have any questions about your child's diet?
+- Do you have any questions about your child's diet?

-Are you having any difficulty following the diet?
+- Are you having any difficulty following the diet?